How Many Pins Are There In Bowling? Everything You Need To Know

 However, as the name suggests, these pins are tall and cylindrical to mimic candlesticks.

-This actually makes it harder to knock down all of the pins, which is emphasized by the smaller bowling ball
+This makes it harder to knock down all of the pins, which is emphasized by the smaller bowling ball

 However, candlepin and duckpin bowling are commonly played in eastern Canada and the New England region of the United States.